 This Onionshare folder contains all my case notes, recordings and photos.
 I’ve been sitting on this for more than 2 years now, not knowing what to do with it.

 You also asked for a chronological account of my experience?
 Well, here it is:

 As I explained in my initial email, I’m a print journalist of almost 30 years’ experience.
 My specialty is industrial and labor market issues.

 So, back in 2015, I was doing this piece on industrial action.
 Won’t bore you with the specifics.
 But in the course of my research, I learned about the garbage strike that occurred in the city of ƒÍÐô£Êªè‡, back in 2008.
 It seemed extremely relevant to my article, so I flew out to do some first-hand, in-depth research.

 At first, it seemed like your typical blue-collar workers’ strike.
 The sanitation workers were demanding safer working conditions and a rise in hazard pay.
 After 4 days, the city council and union reps seemed to have reached a compromise.

 But then the following week, the entire sanitation department for the borough was laid off in one fell swoop, save for the most executive officers.

 I scheduled interviews with a dozen of the former sanitation workers who had lost their jobs.
 I asked each of them why they thought they had been let go.
 None of them could give me a solid answer, but they all had their theories.
 Some believed that it was an overzealous effort to purge the department of union corruption.
-Others speculated it might’ve been a cover up of some unknown, dangerous design flaw in the borough’s garbage trucks, which could’ve potentially left the city open to a massive class action suit.
+Others speculated it might’ve been a cover-up of some unknown, dangerous design flaw in the borough’s garbage trucks, which could’ve potentially left the city open to a massive class-action lawsuit.
 I even heard tongue-in-cheek whispers that it was about covering up a demonic curse that had been placed upon the department.